catapam/socks-in-a-box/README.md

 ![shop-hero-image screenshot](documentation/shop-hero-image.png)
 <br>

-* Different from home page, above the hero image there is an element in gradient using colors of the brand which makes it clear where the user is, calling out loud: About Us.
+* Different from home page, above the hero image there is an element in gradient using colors of the brand which makes it clear where the user is, calling out loud:  Shop.
 #### Shop
 * This page is straight to the point, the user that came here is ready to buy, so the only element on the page body is a section of the plans offered.
 * Each plan shows it's price and features.